tkchafin/scripts/README.md

 alleles2taghap.pl	: Converts from pyRAD .alleles format to input for fineRadStructure averageFastStructure.pl	: Combines multiple replicate runs of FastStructure batchBUCKY.pl		: Pipeline for running BUCKy.
-Old and probably broken. collapseHaps.pl		: Collapse sequences to redundant consensus sequences compare2seqs.pl		: This was a learning exercise.
+Old and probably broken. collapse_baits.py	: For filtering baits by SNP count from BaitsTools output collapseHaps.pl		: Collapse sequences to redundant consensus sequences compare2seqs.pl		: This was a learning exercise.
 Just compares sequences. condenseAlleles.pl	: Creates a consensus of alleles (input as FASTA) per individual